dunstone-a/Thesis_Sample_Analyses/README.md

 # Thesis Sample Analyses

-This is a repository to accompany my thesis titled "Statistical methods and software tools for the analysis of multi-state QTL data".
+This is a repository to accompany my MSc thesis titled "Statistical methods and software tools for the analysis of multi-state QTL data".

 Note that the packages "QTLExperiment" and "multistateQTL" have their own repositories.